Bencosterton/Vectar-XCU-Tally-Control/README.md

-# Vectar Gras Valley Tally Relay
+# Vectar Grass Valley Tally Relay

 This Flask based app 'listens' to Viz Vectar tally infrmation and relays that info to Grass Valley LDK Gateway for triggering tallies on/off on cameras